Priyanka-Singh27/Ghost-Infrastructure-Tracker-in-Java/README.md

 Ghost Infrastructure Tracker

 Overview
 The Ghost Infrastructure Tracker is a Java + MySQL-based infrastructure management system designed to enhance transparency, accountability, and progress tracking of public infrastructure projects.
-It provides a Swing GUI for easy interaction between Authorities, Contractors, and Citizens, ensuring all project stages — from approval to completion — are monitored and recorded digitally.
+It provides a Swing GUI for easy interaction between Authorities, Contractors, and Citizens, ensuring all project stages ï¿½ from approval to completion ï¿½ are monitored and recorded digitally.

 Objectives
 * To provide a digital platform for monitoring and managing infrastructure projects.
 * To enhance communication between authorities, contractors, and citizens.
-* To ensure transparency and reduce cases of “ghost projects.”
+* To ensure transparency and reduce cases of ï¿½ghost projects.ï¿½
 * To maintain secure, persistent records in a MySQL database.
 * To simplify milestone tracking, fund requests, and complaint handling.

 Work Flow
+WorkFlow.png

 Features
 Authority